 See the DU Undergraduate Bulletin for full course requirements.

 In addition to completing the DU undergraduate application, Pre-Art Conservation majors must complete a portfolio and apply directly to the major.
 Students may turn in their portfolio and apply at the same time that they apply to the university, or they may begin as a student in the Art or Art History BA program and apply to Pre-Art Conservation within their first two years at DU.
 Those who begin in Art or Art History should work with the program's advisor to make sure they are taking the right classes to stay on track for the Pre-Art Conservation degree.

-To indicate your interest in Pre-Art Conservation and get more information about the portfolio requirements, please contact the program advisor, Annette Stott.
+To indicate your interest in Pre-Art Conservation and get more information about the portfolio requirements, please contact the program advisor, Scott Montgomery.

 Intro to Conservation

 Intro to Conservation covers history, theories and practices of conservation in classroom format at DU, with field trips to conservation labs.
 Taught by James Squires, Chief Conservator at Clyfford Still Museum, and assisted by other conservators.